rosedalerk/Mathboard/README.md

 # Mathboard
-A math software keyboard for mac.
+Math software keyboard for mac.

 So you can type things like x∈ℝ and ℚ⊆ℝ much more quickly.